nirajkark07/3D-Reconstruction-Demos/README.md

 https://github.com/user-attachments/assets/da45727c-75bd-45df-a75b-5b7e36bd02e7

 ### Video 2: [Live Reconstruction Demo]
 This demo showcases the reconstruction accuracy of the algorithm when deployed to live video.
 In this demo, two Intel Realsense L515 cameras were used.
+This application was developed in python using open3D rendering.

 https://github.com/user-attachments/assets/4f1ab538-7247-42a8-9e91-89a1bf5b31a4